micmath/frappuccinoscript/README.md

 We do away with all the "confusing parts" of JavaScript, including the famously misjudged "comma operator" and the ability to both declare and define a variable in the same statement.

-In addition, you can forget about trying to decide when to use a primitive value and when to use a full-on object wrapper for your numbers strings; FrappuccinoScript doesn't even recognise primitives without a full object wrapper!
+In addition, you can forget about trying to decide when to use a primitive value and when to use a full-on object wrapper for your numbers and strings; FrappuccinoScript doesn't even recognise primitives without a full object wrapper!

 **Write FrappuccinoScript**